-An estate planning lawyer is an attorney who specializes in advising clients on how to handle their assets and property once a person has died.
-Estate planning lawyers are able to allocate your assets properly.
+An estate planning lawyer is an attorney who is experienced in advising clients on how to handle their assets and property once a person has died.
+Estate planning lawyers are able to produce and file the necessary documents to allocate your assets properly.
 Examples of estate planning include not allowing funds to go to your children’s accounts until they reach a certain age, or having designated individuals or trusts inherit your assets.

 What is Probate?